 Her brother was in the room asleep and her husband was there, yet neither of them was wearing a hooded sweatshirt, and no one messed with the photos.
 I think it pretty much is what it is!"

-6. The Skirrid Mountain Inn in Abergavenny, UK
+7. The Skirrid Mountain Inn

 "Six years ago, my wife and I stayed at a pub called The Skirrid Inn in a town called Abergavenny.
 Being a big fan of the supernatural, my wife wanted to spend the night in what was supposed to be one of the most haunted places in the UK, which was why we ended up in the Skirrid.